 If you’re going through a divorce and you’re trying to sell a house, you might be wondering, “what if my house won’t sell during a divorce in Ontario?”
 That’s a good question to ask so be sure to read this blog post and we’ll share our best answer with you…

 A divorce can be a challenging situation: it’s complicated, it’s expensive, it’s time-consuming, and emotions are running high.
 And in all that effort you also need to sell your house so that you can split the value of any equity in the house and put it all behind you.
 But what if your house doesn’t sell?
-If you’re going through a divorce and wondering, “what if my house won’t sell during a divorce in Greater Toronto Area?” then here’s what to do…
+If you’re going through a divorce and wondering, “what if my house won’t sell during a divorce in Ontario?” then here’s what to do…

 What Are The Reasons Your House Doesn’t Sell?

 Unfortunately, there are many reasons your house might not sell.
 Some of the reasons are related to the normal market conditions (and they might be present even if you weren’t going through a divorce).
 But there might be additional reasons that your house doesn’t sell — for example, maybe you have a complicated divorce or there’s a lot of conflict between each party in the divorce and this makes it too difficult for the buyer to negotiate on the sale of the property.